iecology/security-checklists/reproductive_justice.md

 :heavy_check_mark:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Where you can, implement two factor authentication for all accounts and set auto-logout to as short a time as possible.**
 :rocket::rocket::rocket::wrench::wrench::fire::fire::fire:

 *Many service providers have begun to offer login systems that rely on more that one piece of information, or factor, to identify yourself.
 There can be several, but usually there are just two; your password and another code you have.
 Often this is a code sent by text message to your phone but can also be embedded on a special type of USB device, a program that generates codes on your phone or even a piece of paper with preprinted codes.
 Users will have to get used to having this extra step to login to new devices, but it protects from someone who obtains either item from getting into the account.
 Be aware that all smartphone based factors rely on that device being charged and functional and text messaged codes rely on a cell signal (not just wifi) so operating conditions need to be examined and considered.
-For staff that travel out of cell signal coverage regularly backup codes or the [Google Authenticator application]("https://support.google.com/accounts/answer/1066447?hl=en") can be critical while for others who often drain batteries backup text messaging options, extra phones or portable chargers may be necessary.*
+For staff that travel out of cell signal coverage regularly backup codes or the [Google Authenticator application](https://support.google.com/accounts/answer/1066447?hl=en) can be critical while for others who often drain batteries backup text messaging options, extra phones or portable chargers may be necessary.*

 **Mitigates: Locks down account, making impersonation of one of your staff members very difficult.
 Increases security on key accounts that grant access to sensitive data.
 Limits impact & possibility of phishing attacks**

-:heavy_check_mark:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Choose a second authentication factor that does not depend on text messages and hence cell signal.
-If often offline, consider options that do not depend on a smart phone including hardware keys such as the [Yubikey]("https://yubico.com").**
+:heavy_check_mark:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Choose a second authentication factor that matches your operating conditions.
+If you are often in rural areas on wifi network, you may want an option  does not depend on text messages and hence cell signal.
+If your mobile device is often battery drained or needs to be turned off, consider options that do not depend on a smart phone including hardware keys such as the [Yubikey]("https://yubico.com").**
-:rocket::rocket::rocket::rocket:wrench::wrench::wrench:fire::fire:
+:rocket::rocket::rocket::rocket::wrench::wrench::wrench::fire::fire:

 *As two factor authentication systems have been more broadly used we have seen the various risks associated with smartphone based authentication.
 Of biggest concern is the security and reliability of text messaging whereby a simple phone call to tech support can redirect your secret codes to a third party or where a dead battery or cell dead zone can lock you out of your accounts.
 In addition we find many busy organizers and leaders are routinely using up all of their battery, potentially making accounts inaccessible until the decide can be charged.
 Instead second factors that rely on time based codes or other advanced mathematics are preferred as they can be used offline, on multiple devices and may not even need power.
-Options include the [Google Authenticator application]("https://support.google.com/accounts/answer/1066447?hl=en") or [Yubikey]("https://yubico.com") or even [paper backup codes]("https://support.google.com/accounts/answer/1187538?hl=en")*
+Options include the [Google Authenticator application](https://support.google.com/accounts/answer/1066447?hl=en) or [Yubikey](https://yubico.com) or even [paper backup codes](https://support.google.com/accounts/answer/1187538?hl=en)*

 **Mitigates: Challenges with cell phone security and availability.
 Protects against more committed attackers.**